carbonbrief/uk-climate-finance-map/README.md

 # uk-climate-finance-map
-Where will the UK send its climate finance?
+Where is UK climate finance sent?